sabinabains/dsc-phase-1-project/README.md

 ## Business Problem

-Explore historical movie data to determine types of movies that are most successful at the box office for Microsoft’s studio to utilize.
+Microsoft is creating a movie studio and would like preliminary insights on how to create movies.
+This project uses historical movie data to determine types of movies that are most successful at the box office for Microsoft’s studio to utilize.
 This exploratory analysis dives into the following topics:
 * Genre Analysis
 * Crew Analysis
 * Monthly Trends